Piposh: Critical reception

 Noting a recent campaign to name a road in Israel "Lara Croft street", Nana 10 hoped that soon there would be a "Piposh street" to honour the series.
-The paper believed Piposh to the possibly the most successful and profitable Israeli computer gaming project, deeming Guillotine a champion of the local industry.
+The paper believed Piposh to be possibly the most successful and profitable Israeli computer gaming project, deeming Guillotine a champion of the local industry.
 Makorrishon deemed Guillotine a "stubborn pioneer" due to persisting with making a game in Israel, though noted that despite their bravery, the company did close down a mere 6 years later.
-Looking back at the games in 2008, Ronen was impressed at how the humour held up, and noted ultimately that Piposh is "not a game of technology, but of people, behavior and relationships".
+Looking back at the games in 2008, the brothers were impressed at how the humour held up, and noted ultimately that Piposh is "not a game of technology, but of people, behavior and relationships".
 Comedy Children listed the original title as the only Israeli entry in an article entitled "The Most Funny Games".

 According to Gadgety, the games have "earned cult status among Israeli players".
 Calcalist deemed it "most important series of games - well, the only one - that was done in Israel in this millennium".
-Additionally, it argued that the series' humor that combined the nonsense of LucasArts and Sierra with the experimental weirdness of Channel 2.
-Ronen has said that "What Piposh is good at is being crazy, being delusional and telling a good story with an emphasis on humor and Israeliness".
+Additionally, it argued that the series' humor combined the nonsense of LucasArts and Sierra with the experimental weirdness of Channel 2.
+Renard and Roy have said that "what Piposh is good at is being crazy, being delusional and telling a good story with an emphasis on humor and Israeliness".